1. Creating your first project

 HTML content – ZIP files

-On the right, you can set up a workflow with review steps for each stakeholder group.
+On the right, you can set up a workflow with reviewer groups for each stakeholder group.
 This gives your team a clear route to approval and project completion.
-(We’ll dive into review steps in more detail in the next lesson.)
+(We’ll dive into reviewer groups in more detail in the next lesson.)

 And on the left, you can add your files.
 There’s absolutely no limit to how many files you can upload to your projects – which is where sections come in.